 I have realised that I have four broad areas of privilege that will help me survive the side effects of this pandemic (as in the non-health effects).
 These are my financial health, physical location, practical logistics, and my mental and emotional wellbeing.
 I’m outlining them below (from my perspective) as a way of documenting my own understanding of the COVID19 pandemic.

-Indeed, my personal finances have improved to the point that I am able to “pick up the slack” to cover my housemate’s loss of income due to the pandemic*.
+Indeed, my personal finances have improved to the point that I can “pick up the slack” to cover my housemate’s loss of income due to the pandemic*.
 As a taxi driver, the lockdown has meant that his trade has all but crumbled but, thankfully, he’s managed to pick up work at a local garage whilst we wait it out.

 My physical location and the space that it provides only adds to the luxury of my “boat”.
 I live in a country cottage with a nice little garden.
 The cottage is located on a rural, 250-acre estate that is made up of woodlands, meadows, and trails/paths, with a lovely little duck pond.
 Adjacent to me is another 250-acre estate (although it’s not quite as wild, it’s still a wonderful place for running).
 That means that I have ample space to run, wander, or explore outdoors without worrying about being able to keep a social distance from anyone who decides to come to the estate for fresh air.
 (That’s as close to a description as I can give in a public forum, but the point is that I have loads of people-free outdoor space.)